 7. I live for a good atmosphere.

 When a get-together with friends is nice and the conversation flows naturally, it feels as if I can surf on the atmosphere.
-My mood tends to be linked with the general atmosphere of the room.
-This can be annoying when the atmosphere is bad, such as when there are a lot of long, uncomfortable silences.
-But when everyone is enjoying themselves and the situation feels effortless, it makes me feel great.
+My mood is linked with the general atmosphere of the room.
+This can be annoying when the atmosphere is bad, such as when there are crowds and noise, or just not the right vibe.
+But when everyone is enjoying themselves and we’re in a great place, it makes me feel wonderful.

 You might like: